Close Alert Banner

 Integrity Commissioner

 The Integrity Commissioner investigates complaints against members of Council, Committees of Council and Local Boards.
-The complaints must be about the Municipal Conflict of Interest Act or code of conduct breaches.
-The Integrity Commissioner also gives advice to members and provides education to members and the public.
+The complaints must be about the Municipal Conflict of Interest Act or Code of Conduct breaches.

 • By-Law to Establish the Office of the Integrity Commissioner